eddithvh/DataJummer/README.md

+### DataJummer

-### FOR EDUCATIONAL PURPOSES ONLY.
+# FOR EDUCATIONAL PURPOSES ONLY.
 DON'T USE THEM FOR ILLEGAL ACTIVITIES.
 YOU ARE THE ONLY RESPONSABLE FOR YOUR ACTIONS!
 OUR TOOLS ARE OPEN SOURCE WITH NO WARRANTY AND AS ARE.

-## DataJummer

-# Simple Python Ccript to stole data from computer and send to discord webhook.
+# Simple Python Script to stole data from computer and send to discord webhook.

 > Move files to one folder,